wcharczuk/go-incr/_bench/ALGORITHMS.md

 Bind is the exception to all of this.
-There the cost genuinely is allocation and GC (~25% of profile in `scanObjectsSmall` / `mallocgcSmallScanNoHeader`), because every rebuild allocates fresh 400-byte nodes.
-That is where OCaml's bump-allocated minor heap is hardest to match, and why (B) below is the highest-value item left.
+There the cost genuinely is allocation and GC (~25% of profile in `scanObjectsSmall` / `mallocgcSmallScanNoHeader`), because every rebuild allocated fresh 400-byte nodes at the time of this measurement -- section L later removed that, so a steady state rebuild now allocates nothing for node metadata.
+That is where OCaml's bump-allocated minor heap is hardest to match, and why (B) below was the highest-value item at this point.

 ## Higher-order helpers added